Capture Stage Matting: Challenges, Approaches, and Solutions for Offline and Real-Time Processing: Introduction

 \section{Introduction}

-Matting is a fundamental technique in the field of computer vision, playing an important role in tasks requiring precise foreground-background separation.
+Matting is a fundamental technique in the field of computer vision, playing a key role in tasks requiring precise foreground-background separation.
 Mathematically, matting can be expressed by a linear combination of fore- and background images $F$ and $B$, enabling an alpha blending between foreground and background,

 where $\alpha_i$ represents the desired pixel-wise transparency value coefficient.
 It is typically performed in the early stages of computational workflows, making subsequent calculations highly sensitive to errors in foreground separation.
 For instance, matting serves as a key preprocessing step in reconstruction methods using the visual hull \cite{plack2024vhs} as well as hair reconstruction techniques, where precise separation of the hair and head from the background is required \cite{sklyarova2023neural}.